News & Resources

 Do I need a travel visa?

 Many Canadian snowbirds favour U.S. destinations during the winter — particularly Florida and Arizona.
-But if you’re migrating to the U.S. for a few months, you need to consider the limitations on the length of your stay.
-Even if you own U.S. property, you can only stay there without a travel visa for six months.
-Or, if you intend on staying further abroad, rules vary greatly from country to country, so be sure to check out visa requirements before setting your sights on a destination.
+But if you’re not a U.S. resident but planning on staying there for a few months, you need to consider the limitations on the length of your stay.
+Even if you own property in the U.S., you can only stay for six months without a travel visa.
+If you do intend on staying for longer, rules vary greatly from country to country, so be sure to check out visa requirements before setting your sights on a destination.

-If you’re flying abroad, you may want to put a protective cover on your car to shield it from inclement weather while you’re gone.
-But if you plan on driving to your destination, it’s also important to check in with your car insurance provider before you leave.
+If you plan on driving to your destination, it’s also important to check in with your car insurance provider before you leave.

-Some insurance companies have rules about how long a vehicle can be outside of the country, and you may or may not be required to pay a supplemental premium for your trip to maintain your coverage.
+Some insurance companies have rules about how long a vehicle can be outside of the country, and you may be required to pay a supplemental premium to maintain your coverage.
 You’ll also want to review your policy’s liability coverage to confirm the limit is sufficient.

-According to the CSA, it’s advised to up your liability coverage to a minimum of $2 million since claims in the U.S. can be costly.
-Also, keep in mind that you’ll want to take your car in for a tune-up to ensure it’s up for the cross-border journey.
+According to the Canadian Snowbird Association, it’s advised to up your liability coverage to a minimum of $2 million since claims in the U.S. can be costly.
+Also, keep in mind that you’ll want to take your car in for a tune-up before your trip to ensure it’s up for the cross-border journey.

 Should I let my bank know that I’m leaving?

-These days, banks and creditors are incredibly careful about fraud.
-If you don’t tell your bank and credit card company that you’re out of the country, expect to have your cards or accounts temporarily frozen if you attempt to access them.
-While you can usually rectify the situation with a call to customer service, some banks may require you to come into the branch in person, which could mean an expensive trip home.
+These days, financial institutions are more sophisticated when it comes to detecting fraud.
+However, just to be on the safe side, notify your bank and credit card company that you’ll be out of the country — the last thing you want is to have your cards or accounts frozen while you’re away.
+While you can usually resolve the situation with a call to customer service, some banks may require you to come into the branch in person, which could mean an expensive trip home.

 How will I pay my bills while abroad?

 It’s a good idea to set up automatic payments for utilities while away or use an online banking option.
-It isn’t a good idea to turn off your utilities completely; an unheated home runs the risk of floods due to freezing and cracked pipes.
-Also, you’ll want to leave the power on so that lights can be switched on and off using an automatic system.
-Doing so will make it appear as if someone is, in fact, home when they are not.
+You don’t want to turn off your utilities completely, as an unheated home runs the risk of floods due to freezing and cracked pipes.

 How can I protect my home from burglary while I’m gone?

-An unkept home is a sure sign that the owner isn’t home.
+An unkept home is another sign that the owner isn’t home.
 So, you may also want to ask that same friend or neighbour to shovel your driveway or mow your lawn occasionally, or you can pay for a snow removal service.
-This will ensure your driveway, walkway, and sidewalk are clear of snow and ice.
-Home insurance claims for slips and falls may only be covered if you’ve taken the necessary precautions to avoid potential injury.
+Not only will this not tip off any burglars, but it will also ensure that your driveway, walkway, and sidewalk are clear of snow and ice — after all, home insurance claims for slips and falls may only be covered if you’ve taken the necessary precautions to avoid potential injury.

 Should I ask someone to house sit?

-Some home insurance companies require you to have someone check in on your home at regular intervals while you’re away to maintain your coverage.
+To maintain your coverage, some home insurance companies require you to have someone check in on your home at regular intervals while you’re away.
 Check with your insurance provider to see what they expect you to do.

-Double-check if your health card, driver’s licence, licence plate sticker, and passport expire while you plan to be away, and renew if necessary.
-Additionally, you’ll want to ensure your credit cards, auto insurance, and home insurance policies are up to date, too.
+You’ll want to check if any of your health card, driver’s license, license plate sticker, or passport are set to expire during the time you plan to be away and renew if necessary.
+Additionally, ensure that your credit cards, auto insurance, and home insurance policies are up to date, too.

 What if my baggage is lost or stolen?

-Are you bringing expensive items like jewelry or technology along for the ride?
-It’s a good idea to take out additional coverage through your home insurance for your contents in case they’re lost or stolen on your trip.
+If you’re bringing expensive items like jewelry or technology along for the ride, consider taking out additional coverage through your home insurance in the event they’re lost or stolen.
 The same goes for your baggage when flying.
-Ensure your snowbird travel insurance includes coverage for things like lost/stolen baggage and flight delays.
+Don’t forget to check that your snowbird travel insurance includes coverage for things like lost or stolen baggage and flight delays.

 What if I get sick while I’m away?